World Class Performance Programme

-The Programme covers all summer Olympic and Paralympic sports, together with the high-performing winter Olympic sports and operates at three distinct levels:
+The Programme covers all summer Olympic and Paralympic sports, together with the high-performing winter Olympic sports and operates at two distinct levels:

 - Podium - supporting athletes with realistic medal winning capabilities at the next Olympic/Paralympic Games (i.e. a maximum of four years away from the podium)

-- Development – comprising of athletes whose performances have suggested that they have realistic medal winning capabilities for 2016 and newly funded sports that are demonstrating the ability to be competitive by 2016
+- Podium Potential – comprising of athletes whose performances have suggested that they have realistic medal winning capabilities for 2020 and newly funded sports that are demonstrating the ability to be competitive by 2020

-Some 1,200 of the nation’s leading athletes at the Podium and Development levels alone, benefit from an annual investment of around £100 million, with many more involved at the Talent level.
+Some 1,300 of the nation’s leading athletes at the Podium and Podium Potential levels alone, benefit from an annual investment of around £100 million, with many more involved at the Talent level.
 The Programme works by ensuring that athletes get the support – delivered through their sport’s national governing body – that they need at every stage of their development.

 Having run the Programme since 1997 and with the benefit of lessons learned over the Sydney and Athens Olympiads, UK Sport developed a 'No Compromise' approach, which ultimately means taking no short cuts in resourcing the best athletes to realise their medal ambitions.